dBdone/build/terms.md

-**3.4.** The Customer may not use a username that is the name of another person or entity or that is not lawfully available for use, a name or trademark subject to any rights of another person or entity without appropriate authorization, or a name that is otherwise offensive, vulgar, or obscene.
-AS A CONSUMER (as defined in clause 1.4 hereof), THE CUSTOMER HAS A RIGHT TO WITHDRAW FROM AN AGREEMENT REGARDING A PAID SUBSCRIPTION INACCORDANCE WITH THE STATUTORY PROVISIONS AS SHOWN BELOW.
+**3.4.** The Customer may not use a username that is the name of another person or entity or that is not lawfully available for use, a name or trademark subject to any rights of another person or entity without appropriate authorization, or a name that is otherwise offensive, vulgar, or obscene.\
+AS A CONSUMER (as defined in clause 1.4 hereof), THE CUSTOMER HAS A RIGHT TO WITHDRAW FROM AN AGREEMENT REGARDING A PAID SUBSCRIPTION IN ACCORDANCE WITH THE STATUTORY PROVISIONS AS SHOWN BELOW.

-## 4. Provision of the SaaS Software,Service Availability
+## 4. Provision of the SaaS Software, Service Availability

 **4.1.** The Software shall be hosted on a server infrastructure licensed by dBdone. dBdone shall make the Software available for use at the router outlet